shashankg7/recsys2024_optimal_baseline/README.md

 ## Disclaimer
 The codebase for reproducing the results from this paper builds on top of the Open Bandit Pipeline (https://github.com/st-tech/zr-obp).
-However, we are not associated with the authors of the package.

 ## Reproducing the plots